 Singles

 James recorded several different solo singles, usually under another name.
 The singles he recorded were under the names of Jimmy Burton, Jim and Joe, Jimmy Dobro.
 James also recorded two singles with The Shindogs.
-I also listed a few other singles.

 Jim and Joe: